curiouschip/learn/content/docs/getting-started/_index.md

 {{< figure src="App.gif" >}}

 {{< hint info >}}
-To get back to the home screen, press and hold Pip's middle button for 2 seconds.
+To get back to the home screen, press and hold Pip's middle button for 1 second.
 {{< /hint >}}

 ---

-## Shutting Down
+## Rebooting or Shutting Down

 Shutting Pip down follows a similar procedure to booting up.
 Once you have exited apps to get to the home screen, hold down the **MIDDLE** button for 3 seconds to bring up the **POWER OPTIONS MENU**.
-You then have the option to Shut Down, Reboot, or Cancel.
+You then have the option to reboot Pip, or turn Pip off.
 {{< figure src="shutdown.gif" >}}

 {{< hint danger >}}